vacp2p/rfc/content/docs/rfcs/pushNotification.md

 ```

 ### Handle Query Message
-- The message MUST be wrapped in a ApplicationMetadataMessage with type set to PUSH_NOTIFICATION_QUERY.
+- The message MUST be wrapped in a [`ApplicationMetadataMessage`](https://specs.status.im/spec/6) with type set to `PUSH_NOTIFICATION_QUERY`.
 - MUST be sent to the server on the topic derived from the hashed public key of the key we are querying, as described above.
-- An ephemeral key SHOULD be used and SHOULD NOT be encrypted using the secure transport.
+- An ephemeral key SHOULD be used and SHOULD NOT be encrypted using the [secure transport](https://specs.status.im/spec/5).

 If the server has information about the client a response MUST be sent: